 Your body doesn’t produce lysine, so you must consume it through the foods you eat.
 If your diet is lacking in lysine, you may have a compromised immune system.
 You may also develop higher levels of stress and anxiety.
 One 2004 study found that a diet rich in lysine can reduce these levels.

 If you eat a balanced diet that includes red meat, fish, and dairy products, you probably consume enough lysine.
 It’s also widely advertised as a dietary supplement.
 In the body, lysine knocks out another protein building block, or amino acid, called arginine.
-To boost the effect of lysine, avoid arginine-rich foods such nuts and seeds.
+To boost the effect of lysine, avoid arginine-rich foods such as nuts and seeds.

 A large review concluded that L-lysine had no reliable effect on cold sores.
-In a smaller study that seemed to show an effect, participants took an average of just over 900 milligrams of the supplement daily for six months.
+In a smaller study (conducted in 1983) that seemed to show an effect, participants took an average of just over 900 milligrams of the supplement daily for six months.
 At this or even higher levels, L-lysine appears to have no toxic effects.

 Whether L-lysine is likely to work on reducing the intensity or duration of shingles symptoms is a separate question.